 - Best practice examples as references for the implementation of heat pumps in multi-family houses

 Dr. Marek Miara

-More detailed information on IEA-HPP-Annex 50 „Heat Pumps in Multi-Family Buildings“ are available here.
+More detailed information on IEA-HPP-Annex 50 „Heat Pumps in Multi-Family Buildings“.